-A VPN tunnel consists of a name for the tunnel, the IP address of the VPN gateway at the opposite end of the tunnel, the keylife for the tunnel, and the authentication key to be used to start the tunnel.
-You must create complementary VPN tunnels on each of the VPN gateways.
-On both gateways the tunnel should have the same name, keylife, and authentication key.
+A VPN tunnel consists of a name for the tunnel, the IP address of the VPN gateway at the opposite end of the tunnel, and the authentication key to be used to start the tunnel.
+Also included in the VPN tunnel configuration are IPSec Phase 1 and Phase 2 proposals that define encryption, keylife, and other security-related tunnel settings.
+On both gateways the tunnel should have the same authentication key.